 In the United States, a DUI is considered a very serious offense.
 In 1980th, approximately 25,000 people died in DUI accidents per year.
 Since then, the states put a lot of effort into prosecuting DUI drivers.
 By 2014, the number of death from DUI-related accidents dropped to just below 10,000 people per year.
 While this is still a large number, the tough stance on DUI offenses appears to be paying off.
 The total number of people arrested for drunk driving in the United States is over 1 million arrests per year.
-The prosecution all over the United States and California is extremely tough on DUI cases, often prosecuting cases borderline cases – that, cases that if not a DUI, would not be filed.
+The prosecution all over the United States and California is extremely tough on DUI cases, often prosecuting borderline cases – that is, cases that if not a DUI, would not be filed.
 Because of that, if you are arrested for a DUI in Los Angeles, you might be innocent despite being over the legal limit of .08% BAC.
 The answer lies in the way the human body works which explains why someone who is tested over the legal limit at the time of driving might not be guilty of a DUI.
 While many factors can influence blood alcohol levels, one of the basics is known as the metabolism of alcohol, to wit, how alcohol gets processed by a human body from consumption to excretion.
-Once alcohol is consumed, it will get absorbed by the body over a period of time lasting up to 6 hours.
-Once absorbed, the level of alcohol in the body will stay constant for a period of time.
-After that, the alcohol will get eliminated.
+Once alcohol is consumed, it will get absorbed by the body over a period of time lasting up to 6 hours or even more.
+Once fully absorbed, the level of alcohol in the body will stay constant for a period of time.
+After that, the alcohol will get eliminated from the human body at a usually constant rate until the BAC reaches 0.

 Because the results of alcohol tests are not reliable when the body is absorbing alcohol, one of the best ways to defend a DUI case is to argue inaccurate results of a blood test in the absorption phase.